dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/account-screen/_index.md

 Click on the **Add Document** button to add a document configured based on your user role.

-> [!info]
+> [!note] Document Type Configuration
-> Document types available to be added are configured by system administrators.
+Document types available to be added are configured by system administrators.